Open Chords in C Major

 Note: a full explanation on adding color tones to chords is beyond the scope of this lesson!
 For the theory behind it, read more about Chord Tensions.

-Chords may be made more colorful by adding other notes from the key, so long as those notes also sound pleasant within the chord’s own harmony.
+Chords may be made more colorful by adding other notes from the key, so long as those notes also sound pleasant within the chord's own harmony.
 For instance, in the key of C, the note D does not normally belong in the C chord.
 But it can be added for color.
-The amount of color this tone adds is subject to the length of the colorful note, it’s overall volume, the way you pluck the string that it is played on, and perhaps most importantly of all the position the colorful note has within a chord.
+The amount of color this tone adds is subject to the length of the colorful note, its overall volume, the way you pluck the string that it is played on, and perhaps most importantly of all the position the colorful note has within a chord.
 Each of these factors affects the level of emphasis you give to a colorful note.
-Adding this “D” note by plucking it very softly in a way where it rests somewhere in the middle of the chord voicing, and then almost immediately resolveWhen a note moves to another note a step away, especially when the destination is one that the listener was expecting to hear.s back down to “C” (a correct note of the chord) will sound quite tasteful.
+Adding this "D" note by plucking it very softly in a way where it rests somewhere in the middle of the chord voicing, and then almost immediately resolves back down to "C" (a correct note of the chord) will sound quite tasteful.
 Putting this note in the bass, or playing it loudly or as a very high note will add much more emphasis—and this emphasis may not be desired when all you are trying to do is add a modest bit of color to an otherwise standard chord.

 In the key of C major, there are fundamentally 6 different commonly-used chords.
 You may decorate them each in many subtle ways to add variety to your playing.